yamanoku/vuefes-japan-2023/pages/en.md

 When using assistive technologies to navigate the page, you can hear the current page title announced after the page has loaded.

-The source code is publicly available, so if you're interested, feel free to check it out and see how the application functions in real-time.
+The source code is available to the public, so if you are interested, feel free to check out how the actual application operates.

 ### Focus Management